bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 applications are identification of immune cell types and visualisations of markers, phenotypes, and proportions across the cells.

-The **Cell type** panel infers the type of cells using computational deconvolution methods and reference datasets from the literature.
+The **Cell type** tab infers the type of cells using computational deconvolution methods and reference datasets from the literature.

-The **Mapping** panel provides a visualization of the inferred cell types matched to the phenotype variable of the data set, as well as a proportion plot visualizing the interrelationships between two categorical variables (so-called cross tabulation).
+The **Mapping** tab provides a visualization of the inferred cell types matched to the phenotype variable of the data set, as well as a proportion plot visualizing the interrelationships between two categorical variables (so-called cross tabulation).
 This can be used to study the composition of a sample by cell type, for example.

-The **Markers** panel provides potential marker genes, which are the top genes with the highest standard deviation within the expression data across the samples.
+The **Markers** tab provides potential marker genes, which are the top genes with the highest standard deviation within the expression data across the samples.
 It also generates a plot mimicking the scatter plots used for gating in flow cytometry analysis.

-The **iTALK** consists of a computational approach from the literature to characterize and illustrate intercellular communication signals in the multicellular tumor ecosystem.

 Settings panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Users can filter relevant samples in the ``Filter samples`` settings
 under the the main ``Options`` in the input panel.
 They can also
-specify to use a ``default``  (tSNE) or ``pca`` layout for the figures.
+specify the ``layout`` for the figures by chooisng between pca, tsne or umap options (default: tsne).

 .. figure:: figures/psc10.0.png
     :align: center
-    :width: 30%
+    :width: 20%

-Cell type
+Cell type profiling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The **Cell type** profiling panel infers the type of cells using computational deconvolution methods and reference datasets from the literature.
+The **Cell type profiling** tab infers the type of cells using computational deconvolution methods and reference datasets from the literature.
 In the plot settings menu, users can select the reference dataset and the method for the cell type prediction in the